signature-opensource/CK-StObj/CK.StObj.Model/AutomaticDI/README.md

 - `[EndpointSingletonServiceOwner( Type endpointDefinition, bool exclusiveEndpoint )]` and `[assembly:EndpointSingletonServiceTypeOwner( Type serviceType, Type endpointDefinition, bool exclusiveEndpoint )]`.

-The assembly scoped attribute may seem useless however it is required to define: `IAuthenticationService` -> DefaultEndpointDefinition association.
+The assembly scoped attribute may seem useless however it is required to define the `IAuthenticationService` to `DefaultEndpointDefinition` association.
 In practice, this assembly attribute will be used for the DefaultEndpointDefinition, but it doesn't cost much to keep it as-is.
 Thanks to this, any assembly that is tied to a "host capability" can participate in these associations.
 The CK.AspNet.Auth assembly for instance can declare the `IAuthenticationService` to be a endpoint specific (and exclusive!) service of the